FelipeJanotte/felipejanotte/README.md

 ## Studies

-### Currently studying the 2nd semester of Systems Analysis and Development
+### Currently studying the 4th semester of Systems Analysis and Development

-#### Studying at college : Backend - JAVA, DATABASE
+#### Studying at uni : Work in a Team

 #### Studying of my own : TYPESCRIPT

-## Working on Hobby Informática as Help Desk
+## Working on CRM&BONUS as Front-end Developer

 ## Most Used Technologies